KerryAnderson/100-days-of-code/log.md

 ### Day 2: 12th April, 2019

 **Today's Progress**: Carried on with Jupyter Notebook for building a rudimentary Customer Service Bot.
 Finished up, after almost pulling my hair out over a "reponse" instead of "response."
 Tired eyes after a day of STATA on a screen with brightness (unalterably) set to 100% brightness.
 Learned about the difference between use of return and print() statements when defining functions.
 Think I get it.
 Completed "creating and modifying lists in Python."
+Still not 100% sure with Git, need to do some more reading.

 **Thoughts:** I learn much better working through a project (and struggling) than breezing through rigid, controlled tasks.